LatentLin2512/LatentLin2512.github.io/about.markdown

 ## Research Experience

-**Single-Cell Multi-Omics Data Integration and Alignment**
+**Research Progress and Experimental Exploration of Vision–Language–Action (VLA) Models**
-*Summer Research Project*
+*Summer Research Project in 2025*

-- Conducted research on integrating and aligning single-cell multi-omics data using AI-driven methods
+- Conducted an in-depth study of multiple papers in the Vision–Language Model (VLM) field and attempted to reproduce several open-source projects.
-- Explored representation learning and cross-modality alignment techniques
+- Led a team of three, gave weekly updates to our advisor, and made short videos explaining the papers, which were uploaded to Bilibili.
-- Awarded **Outstanding Project** and **Outstanding Poster** by the college
+- Awarded **Outstanding Project** by the college

 ---